 • kidney problems and liver problems.

-General anesthesia: is it necessary?
+General anesthesia: is it really necessary?

 Preparation for the procedure